-Nebraska Medicine is certified as a Comprehensive Stroke Center by The Joint Commission, in collaboration with the American Heart Association/American Stroke Association’s Brain Attack Coalition — the highest level of stroke certification available.
-This advanced designation by the nation’s largest independent health care evaluation body means that Nebraska Medicine is equipped to handle the most complex stroke cases.
-Nebraska Medicine is the only medical center in the region to receive this certification.
+The Nebraska Medical Center is certified as a Comprehensive Stroke Center by The Joint Commission, in collaboration with the American Heart Association/American Stroke Association’s Brain Attack Coalition — the highest level of stroke certification available.
+This advanced designation by the nation’s largest independent health care evaluation body means that the Nebraska Medical Center is equipped to handle the most complex stroke cases.
+The hospital is the only care facility in the region to receive this certification.

 The requirements to be a Comprehensive Stroke Center include: